Ari Horesh's profile picture on EnterMedSchool

 IMAT Biology section topics list and breakdown

 The IMAT science section covers traditional math, physics, biology, and chemistry topics.
-On our website, we offer a range of study materials to help you prepare for these sections, even if you don’t have any prior experience with these subjects.
+Our website offers a range of study materials to help you prepare for these sections, even if you don’t have any prior experience with these subjects.

 It’s important to note that the biology and chemistry sections are among the most important on the IMAT exam, as you’re expected to solve these questions more quickly than others.
 By developing a solid strategy for these sections, you can maximize your score by answering the most questions possible in the least amount of time.